garybake/blog/content/2023_03_24_vector_database_api.md

 		return result

-Lets make like a journalist and look for those emails talking about the bad things
+Lets make like a journalist and look for those emails talking about the bad things.
+We'll search for the word 'criminality'.

 	eup = EmailData()
 	result = eup.query("criminality")